cookiejar/cookietemple/docs/usage.rst

     import cookietemple

-The main functions that you might be interested in can be found in :code:`cookietemple/cookietemple_cli.py` in our repository.
+The main functions that you might be interested in can be found `here <https://github.com/Zethson/cookietemple/blob/development/cookietemple/cookietemple_cli.py>`_ in our repository.